General Descriptions

 Example: Condition Monitoring domains

-The Condition Monitoring module is registered as a domain by default.
+The Condition Monitoring module is registered as a domain by default by Ticket Management.

 -

-Code: (only for tickets created automatically in the background)
+Code: (only for tickets created automatically via reactions to deviations)